brndnmtthws/dryoc/README.md

 cryptographic functions where possible, rather than succumbing to NIH syndrome.
 This library leverages existing vetted projects in the Rust ecosystem to provide high quality and easy to use cryptography.

+Additionally, this crate provides exceptionally safe cryptography thanks to Rust's safety features.
+The Rustaceous API is designed designed to make it difficult to shoot yourself in the foot.
+However, it's worth noting, you certainly can still shoot yourself if you choose (either by leaking private data, using insecure hardware, OPSEC issues, etc).

 ## Usage